 BACK TO LOGIC

-So, science is clear that the pre-born is a human person.
+So, science implies that the pre-born is a human person.
 In fact, even Hillary Clinton agrees and says, “The unborn PERSON does not have constitutional rights.”
 She goes on to imply that that’s just the way it is according to the constitution.
 Too bad too sad for pre-born human persons!
 At least Hitler and the KKK denied the personhood of Jews and blacks so they could sleep at night!
 How can anyone justify the grotesque murder of an innocent little baby who they admit — and know — is a human person?

 They are fine with changing the laws when it comes to gun control, gay marriage, and bathroom policies, but why shrug your shoulders and say, “oh well, that’s just the law,” when it comes to the murder of baby humans?